-Williamson and Govardhan (2004) classified vortex shedding from an elastically mounted cylinder into three major patterns: the 2S mode (two single vortices per cycle), the 2P mode (two vortex pairs per cycle) and the P+S mode (a vortex pair and a single vortex per cycle).
-Our simulations show that vortex shedding from the flexible fiber with the mid-point tethered belongs to the 2S mode.
-Neither a 2P mode nor a P+S mode was found.
-Compared to the vortex shedding seen in the Fig. 2 of the paper by Alben et al. (2004), vortex shedding from our simulations appears different, especially in the wake away from the fiber.
-Perhaps this is because of the significant difference in Re which has important influence on vortex shedding, as illustrated in Fig. 2 of this paper.
-The vortex shedding reported here is similar to those observed from a flapping filament in Zhu (2001) and Zhu & Peskin (2002), from the two in-phase-flapping filaments in Zhu & Peskin (2003), and from a stationary rubber loop in Jung et al. (2006).
-But it is different from the vortex shedding from the two anti-phase-flapping filaments in Zhu & Peskin (2003) (none of the above modes), from the flapping rubber loop in Jung et al. (2006) (2P mode), and from the side-by-side cylinders in Wang et al. (2005) (very complicated).
+Williamson & Govardhan (2004) classified vortex shedding from an elastically mounted cylinder into three major patterns: the 2S mode (two single vortices per cycle), the 2P mode (two vortex pairs per cycle) and the P+S mode (a vortex pair and a single vortex per cycle).
+Our simulations show that vortex shedding from a flexible fibre with the mid-point tethered belongs to the 2S mode.
+Neither a 2P mode nor a P + S mode was found.
+Compared to the vortex shedding seen in the figure 2 of Alben et al. (2004), vortex shedding from our simulations appears different, especially in the wake away from the fibre.
+Perhaps this is because of the significant difference in Re, which has an important influence on vortex shedding, as illustrated in figure 2 of this paper.
+The vortex shedding reported here is similar to those observed from a flapping filament in Zhu (2001) and Zhu & Peskin (2002), from two in-phase-flapping filaments in Zhu & Peskin (2003), and from a stationary rubber loop in Jung et al. (2006).
+But it is different from the vortex shedding from two anti-phase-flapping filaments in Zhu & Peskin (2003) (none of the above modes), from the flapping rubber loop in Jung et al. (2006) (2P mode), and from the side-by-side cylinders in Wang et al. (2005) (very complicated).

-According to our simulations, it appears that the degree of oscillation in the $C_d - t$ curve lessens somewhat as Re increases while the fiber vibration range widens.
-In the laboratory experiment by Alben et al. (Re was between 2000 and 40,000), no oscillation in the drag or drag coefficient was found.
-Is the oscillation in drag-coefficient completely gone when Re becomes sufficiently high?
+According to our simulations, it appears that the degree of oscillation in the C_d -t curve lessens somewhat as Re increases while the fibre vibration range widens.
+In the laboratory experiment by Alben et al. (Re between 2000 and 40 000), no oscillation in the drag or drag coefficient was found.
+Does the oscillation in drag coefficient completely disappear when Re becomes sufficiently high?
 This seems to be possible based on our simulations at lower Re.
-The current Navier-Stokes solver used in the IB method is not accurate for very high Re flows.
-At this point we cannot confirm this conjecture.
-However, this phenomenon seems to be counter-intuitive and may deserve further research.
+The current Navier-Stokes solver used in the IB method is not accurate for very high-Re flows.
+At this point we cannot confirm this conjecture, but it seems to be counter-intuitive and may deserve further research.